Siena: Subdivisions

+Demographics

+As of 2025, Siena has a population of 52,991, of whom 46.7% are male and 53.3% are female.
+Minors make up 13.3% of the population, and seniors make up 28.3%, compared to the Italian average of 14.9% and 24.7% respectively.

+As of 2024, the foreign-born population is 7,099, equal to 13.4% of the population.
+The 5 largest foreign nationalities are Albanians (769), Romanians (676), Ukrainians (368), Peruvians (312) and Pakistanis (277).

 Economy

 The main activities are tourism, services, agriculture, handicrafts and light industry.

 In 2009 agricultural activity comprised 919 companies with a total area of 10.755 km2 for a usable agricultural area of 6.954 km2 or about 1/30 of the total municipal area (data ISTAT for the 2000 Agriculture Census V).

 There is little manufacturing in the city.
 One exception is the seasonal confectionery industry, which produces local specialities including panforte, ricciarelli and cavallucci at Christmas, and pane co' santi for I Santi on 1 November and I Morti on the following day.

 The area has also seen a growth in biotechnology.
 The Centenary Institute Sieroterapico Achille Sclavo used to be Swiss-owned, operating under the company name, Novartis Vaccines.
 Novartis developed and produced vaccines and employed about a thousand people.
 In 2015, the research plant in Siena became part of Glaxo Smith Kline, as part of a deal between Novartis and this firm.